 - Sloths have slow metabolisms (which is yet another reason that they move so slowly…..to save energy).

-- Moving slowly is also strategic for sloths, because by moving slowly they don’t get noticed by their main predators (who hunt prey visually).
+- Moving slowly is also strategic for sloths because, by moving slowly, they reduce their likelihood of getting noticed by their main predators (who hunt prey visually).

 - Sloths only “do their business” once or twice a week, which they do on the ground, quite often using their “favorite tree”.